 Arlington has a substantial digital divide, particularly in the neighborhoods along Columbia Pike.
-Recent reporting by the Washington Post highlighted the difficulties that many low-income families here and throughout Virginia have faced in the wake of the pandemic-related shutdown, while highlighting the fact that state law prevents Arlington County from using its existing broadband assets (in their current legal form) to address the problem.
-Given all the access problems that have arisen as a result of Arlington Public Schools to return to virtual learning this fall, it is imperative that we adopt a comprehensive solution to our digital divide.
+Reporting back in May by the Washington Post highlighted the difficulties that many low-income families here and throughout Virginia have faced in the wake of the pandemic, while highlighting the fact that state law prevents Arlington County from using its existing broadband assets (in their current legal form) to address the problem.
+Given all the access problems that have arisen as a result of Arlington Public Schools’ transition to virtual learning this fall, it is imperative that we adopt a comprehensive solution to our digital divide.

 Pandemic aside, there is a shocking lack of choice in internet service providers in Arlington County.
-According to a 2018 report by the Broadband Advisory Committee, 60% of Arlington’s commercial office buildings are still under the monopoly control of the incumbent telephone company, and it is possible that many residential multi-dwelling units (MDUs) are suffering the same monopoly control by a single provider.
+According to a 2018 report by the Broadband Advisory Committee, 60% of Arlington’s commercial office buildings are still under the monopoly control of the incumbent telephone company, and many residential multi-dwelling units (MDUs) are suffering the same monopoly control by a single provider.
 This phenomenon is not unique to Arlington.
 Indeed, the monopolistic structure of the telecommunications industry is what causes the United States to have some of the highest prices in the world for internet service, high-speed or otherwise.

 In the early 2010s, Arlington County made the decision to break from its longstanding relationship with Comcast due to dissatisfaction over the costs and quality of their service.
 It then constructed its own network to provide internet access to all publicly owned buildings.
 By all accounts, the ConnectArlington network is performing far better than Comcast ever did and has already paid for itself.
-Despite that, when the pandemic hit and schools closed, Arlington County was forced to pay $500,000 to Comcast to provide free internet service to low-income families through its Internet Essentials plan because Virginia telecommunications laws bar the County from using its own network to do this itself (other than setting up wireless hotspots outside the libraries and community centers).
+Despite that, when the pandemic hit and schools closed, Arlington County was forced to pay $500,000 to Comcast to provide free internet service to low-income families through its Internet Essentials plan because Virginia telecommunications laws bar the County from using its own network to do this (other than setting up wireless hotspots outside the libraries and community centers).
 And who is responsible for those laws?
 Comcast (and the other big telecoms), of course.
 Ironically, however, the big telecoms that are now receiving public subsidies for their low-cost internet subscriptions are the same ones that have fought vigorously to enact legislation in as many states as possible to ban municipal broadband providers from doing the same in the name of preventing anti-competitive “cross subsidization”.

-Arlington does have at to use its current assets to bridge the digital divide and provide more options to everyone, which is to form a broadband authority under The Virginia Wireless Service Authority Act (VWSAA) and build an open access network that connects to all buildings and residences in the county.
-This broadband authority could provide connection to subscribers itself, as is done by the Eastern Shore of Virginia Broadband Authority, or it could use automation and virtualization technology and cloud computing to create a “software defined network” that allows multiple private providers to compete to provide service, as is being done in Ammon, ID.
+Nevertheless, Arlington does have at to use its current assets to bridge the digital divide and provide more options to everyone, which is to form a broadband authority under The Virginia Wireless Service Authority Act (VWSAA) and build an open access network that connects to all buildings and residences in the county.
+This broadband authority could provide a fiber-based wireline connection to every building and unit of housing in the county on an “opt-in” basis and use automation and virtualization technology and cloud computing to create a “software defined network” that allows multiple private providers to compete to provide service, as is being done in Ammon, ID.
 Moreover, we would urge the Arlington County Board to reach out to their colleagues in Alexandria and City of Falls Church to explore a regional authority.

 Is this Legal?